sanyaade-teachings/thetaStudioReload/README.md

 The [No License](http://choosealicense.com/no-license/) applies.

 You are free to use HyperReload at work and at home.
-You are free to modify the program to fit your own needs.
+You are free to modify the program to fit your own needs, and share with friends.

 Parts of the code may be released under the MIT license upon request.